0987654321iqra/ML_PROJECT/README.md

 app2.py - Streamlit web application
 2_1_26.h5 - Trained EfficientNet-B0 model
-history_combined.pkl - Saved training history (accuracy and loss) Final_ml_project.ipynb - Notebook used for training
+history_combined.pkl - Saved training history (accuracy and loss) 22F-BSAI-70_Final_ml_project.ipynb - Notebook used for training

 # Setup and Run
 Make sure Python is installed.
 It is recommended to use a virtual environment.